ronkorving/presentations/AUTHORING.md

 # Content authoring

+## Workflow

+### Locally hosted presentations

+1. Add any dependencies your presentation may depend on to `package.json`.
-All presentation libraries we use should be added to package.json as a dependency.
-In the `/presentations` folder, you can add your presentation.
-Please codify as follows `YYYYMMDD Name of presentation (Name of event)`.
-The date refers to when the presentation was given.
+2. Please codify your presentation folder name as follows `YYYYMMDD Name of presentation (Name of event)`.
+The date refers to the day when the presentation was given.

-Name the entrypoint to your presentation `index.html`.
+3. Author your presentation in `./index.html` in your presentation folder.

-Please put all assets (images, etc) from your presentation in a subfolder called `assets`.
+4. Put all assets (images, etc) from your presentation in a subfolder `./assets`.

-You are encouraged to add a README.md file to your presentation's folder, which could reference a conference or meet-up website where you gave your presentation.

-Example structure:
+5. You may add more information to your presentation by adding a `info.json` file to your folder.
+6. After any changes, run `npm run build` to update `index.html` of the root of this repository to include all information about your presentation.
+Make sure no errors happened.

+### Externally hosted presentations

+1. Please codify your presentation folder name as follows `YYYYMMDD Name of presentation (Name of event)`.
+The date refers to the day when the presentation was given.
+2. Add more information (at least the external URL) to your presentation by adding a `info.json` file to your folder.
+3. After any changes, run `npm run build` to update `index.html` of the root of this repository to include all information about your presentation.
+Make sure no errors happened.

+## Structure and Syntax

+### Folder structure

 ```
 /node_modules